 Your business has a health and safety policy that outlines the standards for the physical health of your workers.
 It makes sense to take as much care of your company’s digital vulnerabilities.
 Set out clear expectations and best practices as they relate to working with Office 365.

 This is the most important of our 10 easy steps to securing Office 365.
 Once you have set up a security framework and policy, it is crucial to communicate to your workers how they can contribute.
 Holding a lunch and learn seminar on cybersecurity that includes information pertinent to their use of Office 365 is a great way to get the entire business on the same page.

 10. Reach out for Additional Help

 Setting up security can be daunting, but it is important to keep your internal information as secure as possible.
+Hopefully, our list of 10 easy steps to securing Office 365 has given you some insight.
 If you are running into difficulties, or if you are unsure about the state of your Office 365 security, please do not hesitate to contact us.
-Brock IT proudly serves businesses in Brockville, Kingston, Cornwall and Prescott, and we are here for you.
+Brock IT proudly serves businesses in Brockville, Kingston, Cornwall, and Prescott, and we are here for you.